cjdell/ts-valid/README.md

       // Use answer
     }

 The `validation` object will mirror the object shape, but for each of the property values, a `string` will be present if there is an error, or `null` is there is no error.

+The `messages` array will contain a flattened list of all error messages, each with a `path` property (i.e. 'a.b.c'), and a human readable `err` string.

 ## Example